bitsharescrude/crude.ngn/README.md

 The user must have at least the equivalent amount of Naira supply in his cash wallet should local users decide to cash out. (excess supply will be reflected in the xbits.vnc7 account, the excess supply is the amount the owner doesn't have as raw cash, the lesser the supply the richer the owner).
 N/B Token true value is determined by the least BTS buy order that covers total supply, but the token will always be assumed, to be  1:1 for NGN.
 N/B the excess supply will never be used for trading only the owner account can trade.
+# Market pegging
+The owner knows the price of cryptocurrencies fluctuate regularly, usually market pegging is done by price feeders for smart assets who feed in the price of the asset at regular intervals based on certain conditions, however CRUDE.NGN is not a smart asset, it's UIA, thus the owner will always try to keep the market pegged by himself, he will do this by setting market orders at the 3 day moving average of the asset everyday typically at open hours, this is to ensure users are getting an approximate exact value in their wallets
+- Excess Supply for cryptocurrencies
+The owner recognizes the need to issue the naira to himself, this is because he is limited but he also doesn't want to commit fraud by issuing above the amount he can redeem, so how can this problem be solved, simple he sells some bitshares or other cryptocurrencies available for the naira by sending them to XBITS.vnc7 just like any customer would, this is like an insurance net for his customers or users, the value of the amount sent will be thesame as the 3D MA of the asset's amount in naira to avoid foul play and it will be capped at 50,000 CRUDE.NGN... this means the owner has daily withdrawal limit of 50,000 CRUDE.NGN (all cryptocurrencies trade with owner will follow the 3D MA of the asset's price)
+-traders can still buy more than 50k CRUDE.NGN even up to any amount, and the funds will be stored in the xbits.vnc7 wallet.
+The funds will never be used to trade, or withdrawn to owner account for any reason whatsoever, it will also never leave the xbits.vnc7 account to any other wallet except the equivalent amount of naira/cryptocurrency is paid, always check the excess supply https://BTS.ai/xbits.vnc7 to avoid fraud.
+- if any of these rules are broken it is fraud and the owner is liable.